NXT TakeOver XXX: Main event

 In the main event, Keith Lee defended the NXT Championship against Karrion Kross (accompanied by Scarlett).
 Soon after the bell rang, the fight was quickly taken to the outside, with Kross kicking Lee's arm in between the guard rail and plexiglass divider.
 Kross continued to wear Lee down with various submission holds, and even hit a Doomsday Saito for a near fall.
 Lee would eventually mount a comeback against Kross, countering an arm bar by lifting it into a powerbomb, and would nail Kross with the Spirit Bomb for a near fall.
 Kross would mount a comeback by trapping Lee in the Kross Jacket and nearly made the champion pass out, but Lee would stay conscious and fight out of the hold.
 Lee attempted to go for a top rope maneuver, but would be met by Kross, who performed a top rope Doomsday Saito to pin Lee and win the NXT Championship for the first time in his career.

+Reception

+Dave Meltzer rated the NXT North American Championship Ladder Match 4.5 stars, the highest of the night.
+The main event however, received 2 stars, the lowest of the night.
+The rest of the card received the following ratings.
+The kick-off show match received 3 stars, Finn Balor vs. Timothy Thatcher received 4 stars, and the NXT Women's Championship match and Adam Cole vs. Pat McAfee match both received 3.75 stars.